Don’t miss out on the property of your dreams!

-So what is a pre-approval and how can it give you piece of mind when entering into a deal with the seller (vendor)?
+So what is a pre-approval and how can it give you peace of mind when entering into a deal with the seller (vendor)?

 - Your loan has been pre-assessed by a bank.

 - The pre-approval is valid for 3 months.
 Depending on the lender, a valid pre-approval of 110 days is also available.

 - You know your maximum purchase price.

 - You know that your personal situation meets their lending criteria.

 - The bank hasn’t yet confirmed that they’ll accept your property as security.

 - The pre-approval may be subject to you meeting particular conditions.